e100/makerplane-configs/INSTALL.md

 ## Image the drive
 First I imaged the boot disk using the Raspberry Pi imager with Raspberry Pi OS bookworm 64bit
 ![Raspberry Pi Imager](/images/rpi-imager.png)
-TODO Update image
-TODO Include screenshot of settings

 I connected the ethernet port but you could use WiFi instead

+## Open Chrome
+Open Chrome and navigate to my profile on github: `https://github.com/e100/` Click on Repositories, then click on the repository named `makerplane-configs` In the file list, click on INSTALL.md to pull up this page.

+So you can easily return to this page after rebooting we will change some settings in Chrome.
+Click on the three dots on the top right then click settings.
+On the left click `On start-up` then select the option `Continue where you left off`

 ## Initial Setup
-The first thing we need to do is install the latest updates, change a few options then reboot
+After booting the PI for the first time the first thing we need to do is install the latest updates, change a few options then reboot

 ### Install the latest updates
 Open a terminal window and run: